jfhbrook/susitna/README.md

 ### Prioritized Backlog

 - Telemetrence
-  - [ ] Is manually creating the context manager necessary?
+  - [x] Is manually creating the context manager necessary?
+    - It appears not!
+  - [x] call recordException
   - [ ] Develop entrypoint compiler
     - Use Terraform/tftpl and a bash wrapper
   - [ ] Configure nestjs logging